-The Type of Compliance Requirements can be found in Section B in the link: 2018 Agency Matrix for Federal Programs.
+The Type of Compliance Requirements can be found in Section B in the link: 2020 Agency Matrix for Federal Programs.
 This matrix incorporates the OMB Compliance Supplement "Part 2 - Matrix of Compliance Requirement."
-A State Agency may have included a Y, even if the compliance requirement normally does not pass to a subrecipient, or an N, indicating that the compliance requirement normally does not apply.
-However, if specific information comes to the auditor's attention that provides evidence that a compliance requirement could have a direct and material effect on the major program, the auditor should test it.
-This should arise infrequently.
+A State Agency may have added a compliance requirement that the OMB matrix in Part 2 has a "N" (Not Applicable).